1:28,575 scale with shaded relief and 40-foot contours.

 26.5" X 32", folds to 4" x 9" Single-sided.

 as seen from Dias Ridge

 Marin Headlands.
 (These are along the north Miwok Trail between Hwy 1 and Coyote Ridge, last April).

 Mt.
 Tamalpais Watershed has serpentine outcrops, vast tracts of chaparral, hardy cypress groves, and broad views Pretty sure this is looking east toward White Hill.

 The Rambler's Guide to Trails of Mt.
 Tamalpais, Muir Woods, and Marin Headlands was first published in 1983 by Berkeley author Jerry Olmsted.
 Back then, most hiking maps were hand-drawn, single-color maps with cardstock covers, but Olmsted and cartographer Kristen Bergstrom mapped Mt.
 Tam and its surroundnings with bright red trails, USGS contours, shaded relief, and a strong sense of color and history, inspired by the best hiking maps of Europe.
-Through ten editions, this was the go-to map for Bay Area hikers and bicyclists exploring Marin.
+Through 10 editions, this was the go-to map for Bay Area hikers and bicyclists exploring Marin.

-For our new 2019 2nd edition, we rescaled the map to fit new trails and trailheads along Sir Francis Drake Blvd. in San Geronimo Valley, and we added downtown San Rafael, a key hub for Golden Gate Transit and SMART trains.
+For our 2019 2nd edition, we rescaled the map to fit new trails and trailheads along Sir Francis Drake Blvd. in San Geronimo Valley, and we added downtown San Rafael, a key hub for Golden Gate Transit and SMART trains.
 Trail mileages, updated facilities information, and public transit routes help you plan your trip.

 Like Olmsted's original map, our new map extends from Bolinas Ridge to the Golden Gate.
 We extended the north edge of the map to include 4 new trailheads at Whites Hill Summit and San Geronimo Valley.